investindex/Portfolio/README.md

 &nbsp;

 <sup id="f4"> 4 </sup> How good was 2000 for US value?
-We'll use [data](https://www.portfoliovisualizer.com/backtest-asset-class-allocation) from Vanguard's funds that were in operation at the time.
-Large cap growth returned -22.21% and the total US market returned -10.57%.
-But large cap value returned 6.09%, mid cap value returned 19.80%, and small cap value returned 21.88%. [↩](#fn4)
+We'll use [data](https://www.portfoliovisualizer.com/backtest-asset-class-allocation) from Vanguard's mutual funds that were in operation at the time.
+Large cap growth (VIGRX) returned -22.21% and the total US market (VTSMX) returned -10.57%.
+But large cap value (VIVAX) returned 6.09% and small cap value (VISVX) returned 21.88%. [↩](#fn4)

 &nbsp;